A Comprehensive Dataset for Human vs. AI Generated Text Detection

 \subsection{AI-Generated Text Detection}

 The development of effective AI-generated text detectors relies heavily on high-quality benchmark datasets.
 Several recent efforts have contributed valuable resources to this domain.

-\textbf{RAID} \cite{raid2024} represents the largest and most challenging benchmark for machine-generated text detection, containing over 6 million text generations spanning 11 different language models across 8 diverse domains. \textbf{M4} \cite{m42024} is a multi-generator, multi-domain, and multi-lingual dataset that includes text generated by multiple LLMs across seven languages, coverage of low-resource languages such as Arabic, Urdu, Indonesian, and Bulgarian. \textbf{TuringBench} \cite{uchendu2021turingbenchbenchmarkenvironmentturing} provides a benchmark environment containing approximately 10,000 news articles, predominantly focused on political content, with synthetic counterparts generated by 19 different language models including various GPT-2 variants, GPT-3, GROVER models, CTRL, XLM, XLNET, and Transformer-XL. \textbf{HC3 (Human ChatGPT Comparison Corpus)} \cite{hc32023} is the first large-scale human-ChatGPT comparison dataset, containing tens of thousands of comparison responses from human experts and ChatGPT across open-domain, financial, medical, legal, and psychological areas.
+\textbf{RAID} \cite{raid2024} represents the largest and most challenging benchmark for machine-generated text detection, containing over 6 million text generations spanning 11 different language models across 8 diverse domains. \textbf{M4} \cite{m42024} is a multi-generator, multi-domain, and multi-lingual dataset that includes text generated by multiple LLMs across seven languages, coverage of low-resource languages such as Arabic, Urdu, Indonesian, and Bulgarian. \textbf{TuringBench} \cite{uchendu2021turingbenchbenchmarkenvironmentturing} provides a benchmark environment containing approximately 10,000 news articles, predominantly focused on political content, with synthetic counterparts generated by 19 different language models including various GPT-2 variants \cite{radford2019language}, GPT-3 \cite{brown2020language}, GROVER models \cite{zellers2019defending}, CTRL \cite{keskar2019ctrl}, XLM \cite{lample2019cross}, XLNET \cite{yang2019xlnet}, and Transformer-XL \cite{dai2019transformer}. \textbf{HC3 (Human ChatGPT Comparison Corpus)} \cite{hc32023} is the first large-scale human-ChatGPT comparison dataset, containing tens of thousands of comparison responses from human experts and ChatGPT across open-domain, financial, medical, legal, and psychological areas.

-Other notable datasets include \textbf{LLM-DetectAIve} \cite{llmdetectaive2024}, which provides 236,000 examples with fine-grained labels distinguishing machine-humanized and human-polished texts across arXiv, Wikipedia, Reddit, and student essay domains; \textbf{FAIDSet} \cite{ta2025faidfinegrainedaigeneratedtext}, an 84,000-text multilingual dataset focusing on diverse forms of human-LLM collaborative generation; and \textbf{DetectRL} \cite{wu2025detectrlbenchmarkingllmgeneratedtext}, a real-world benchmark that emphasizes ecological validity in detection scenarios.
+Other notable datasets include \textbf{LLM-DetectAIve} \cite{llmdetectaive2024}, which provides 382,330 examples with fine-grained labels distinguishing human-written, fully machine-generated, machine-humanized, and human-polished texts across six domains: arXiv, WikiHow, Wikipedia, Reddit, student essays (OUTFOX), and peer reviews (PeerRead); and \textbf{DetectRL} \cite{wu2025detectrlbenchmarkingllmgeneratedtext}, a real-world benchmark that emphasizes ecological validity in detection scenarios.

-Detection methods for AI-generated text can be broadly categorized into zero-shot approaches \cite{mitchell2023detectgptzeroshotmachinegeneratedtext,hans2024spotting}, rewriting-based techniques \cite{mao2024raidargenerativeaidetection,fastdetectgpt2024}, watermarking systems\cite{han2025robustness,zhang2024watermarkinglargelanguagemodels}, and supervised classifiers \cite{roberta_openai,radar_openreview}.
+Detection methods for AI-generated text can be broadly categorized into zero-shot approaches \cite{mitchell2023detectgptzeroshotmachinegeneratedtext,hans2024spotting}, rewriting-based techniques \cite{mao2024raidargenerativeaidetection,fastdetectgpt2024}, watermarking systems\cite{dathathri2024scalable,zhang2024watermarkinglargelanguagemodels}, and supervised classifiers \cite{roberta_openai,hu2023radar}.